keagster1/Organized-TODO/README.md

 --

 ## Features
-  - Merge Multiple JSON Files (Testing):
+  - Merge Multiple JSON Files (Done):

     Any JSON file that follows the proper format (see JSON format section below) that is placed in the merge folder will be merged into the master json file.
 You can place any number of files in the merge directory.
 Run the utility with -c to merge.
 Note the merge directory